-Mexico’s festivities for the annual Dead of the Dead holiday (Diá de Muertos in Spanish) will kick off in less than two weeks, which means now is the perfect time for some travel tips.
-If you haven't made any plans, consider this a guide for a last-minute getaway… or for a Day of the Dead 2017 trip planned well in advance.
+Mexico’s festivities for the annual Dead of the Dead holiday (Día de los Muertos in Spanish) will kick off in less than two weeks, so now is the time to make some travel plans if you haven't already.
+And if you don't have the time or the funds for a last-minute getaway, keep this saved so you can plan your Day of the Dead 2018 trip well in advance.[related]

 Symbols and tokens of the holiday include the widespread use of marigolds, colorful sugar skulls, cardboard skeletons, tissue paper decorations, incense, fruits, nuts, and other traditional foods and decorations.
 The exact offerings at each tomb vary based on the personality of the deceased, as loved ones will often bring their favorite foods and drinks, poems, photos, toys, and other memorabilia.
-It’s also important to sweep or otherwise clean up the graves during this time.
+It’s also important to sweep or otherwise clean up the graves during this time as well.